juanpc2018/Amiga-Guide-4000-4000T/README.md

 some claim that Classic Macs were locked in ROM Bios so it cannot be upgraded to 060 CPU's </br>
 because Mac was moving to PPC, did Not wanted a Fair comptetition. </br>

-4000"D" Desktop, all units had battery leak that damaged the boards </br>
+Early 4000D "Desktop" all had battery leak that damaged the boards </br>
+A4000-CR "Cost-Reduced" verson (1993-1994) battery was replaced with coin battery. </br>
 several Amiga enthusiasts repaired the "survivors" from land fills & recycling centers </br>
-4000D has differet board revisions "was a work in progress" </br>
+4000D (1992-1994) has differet board revisions "was a work in progress" </br>
-some repairs were not feasible "too much damaga", thats how Recreation Boards were born. </br>
+some repairs were not feasible "too much damage", thats how Recreation Boards were born. </br>

 A4000"T" Tower has a different coin battery, there is only 1 Rev4 board,  </br>
 has built-in SCSI-2 NEC 53C710 controller. </br>